bbdamodaran/deepJDOT/README.md

 * deepjdot_demo  - DeepJDOT on the sample dataset

-To run the DeepJDOT on the sample dataset, Please see or run the "deepjdot_demo.py"
+To run the DeepJDOT on the sample dataset, Please see or run the "deepjdot_demo.py" To run on the real data set: SVHN --> MNIST, please see "deepjdot_svhn_mnist.py"